sense-i-co/docs/docs/PHOENIXUI-001.md

 ### Changing the Column Order

-To change the order of the columns in a list grid,
+To change the order of the columns in a list grid:
 1. Click and hold the mouse button on a column heading, then
 2. Drag the column heading to the desired location.
 _The system will indicate the new position of the column heading with green arrows._